Charry2014/20230329_calendar_html/README.md

 Follow [Google's developer documentation](https://developers.google.com/calendar/api/quickstart/python) to get set up.
 You need to enable the API and get access to your calendar.
 This will create the `credentials.json` and a `token.json` files.
 I have not found a way to create these in HA so I did this on the desktop and copied them over.

+## Secrets - yours and mine

+The `fake_secrets.py` file has an example of what secrets the script needs to be supplied - the `CALENDAR_ID` which you will get from Google specific for your calendar.

 ## AppDaemon Installation

 The docs for AppDaemon in HomeAssistant contain a lot of words, but not much detail how to actually get a script set up and running.
 Here we go.